Calculate Your Topsoil

 | 20cm | 4.3 m² | Flower border |

 As you can see, a bulk bag does not go as far as most people expect -- especially at raised bed depths.
-A single 2.4m x 1.2m bed almost uses an entire bulk bag.
+A single 2.4m x 1.2m bed needs just over one bulk bag -- round up to two.
 If you are filling multiple beds, order accordingly and always round up.

 Frequently Asked Questions